 - In the case that HITRUST determines that requirements are no longer being met by the organization, a letter will be issued requesting the entity to remove any references to HITRUST certification in its printed material and on its website.

-After the completion of the interim assessment, the HITRUST CSF Certification is valid for one more year.
+After the completion of the interim assessment, the HITRUST Certification is valid for one more year.
 HITRUST certification expires after two years and the organization must go through the process of recertification.
 Although a new option provided by HITRUST, called a Bridge Assessment, can give the company an additional 90 days to complete re-certification.

 Benefits of the HITRUST Interim Assessment